zaneclaes/tiny-cluster/README.md

 * Provide a simple interface for other advanced management features.

 ## With Many Thanks...

+This repo is a tool I cobbled together over the course of a good year or so.
+I am placing it here in the hopes that it will be useful to others.
+But much of the work comes from sources like these:

 - [Alex Ellis](https://www.alexellis.io/) for [his work getting K8s on Raspbian](https://gist.github.com/alexellis/fdbc90de7691a1b9edb545c17da2d975).
 - [How to Set Up a Raspberry Pi Cluster](https://blog.hypriot.com/post/setup-kubernetes-raspberry-pi-cluster/)